Feb 2021

 Good Manufacturing Practice Cosmetics Standard

 This ISO standard is the benchmark in cosmetics GMP.
 ISO 22716 certification helps businesses identify and mitigate the risks associated with production that can impact product safety and quality.
+As its name implies, GMP allows organizations to demonstrate their commitment to safeguarding the quality and safety of their finished cosmetics products.

+The success of all cosmetics businesses relies heavily on its capacity to produce effective, safe, high quality, and reputable cosmetic products.
 Understanding the fundamentals of GMP is extremely beneficial, addressing one of the most important aspects of cosmetics manufacturing: To protect consumers by enhancing cosmetic product safety across all elements of the supply chain.

 Global GMP Regulations